Ken Lee (American football)

-Kenneth Alan Lee (born September 3, 1948) is an American former professional football linebacker who played two seasons in the National Football League (NFL) for the Detroit Lions and Buffalo Bills, one season for the Toronto Argonauts in the Canadian Football League (CFL), and his two final seasons for the Southern California Sun of the World Football League (WFL).
-He played college football at the University of Washington and was drafted in the second round of the 1971 NFL draft.
+Kenneth Alan Lee (born September 3, 1948) is an American former professional football player who was a linebacker for two seasons in the National Football League (NFL) with the Detroit Lions and Buffalo Bills, one season for the Toronto Argonauts in the Canadian Football League (CFL), and his two final seasons for the Southern California Sun of the World Football League (WFL).
+He played college football for the Washington Huskies and was selected in the second round of the 1971 NFL draft.

 Early life

 Lee was born in Honolulu, Hawaii.
 He attended Oak Harbor High School in Oak Harbor, Washington.
 In high school, Lee was an all-conference tight end in football (1965), all-conference pitcher in baseball (1965, 1966), and Athlete of the Year (1966).
 In baseball, he had a 23–4 career record with 15 complete games, with a senior season of 11–2 and a 0.40 ERA.

 College career

 Lee was a letterman at defensive end for the Washington Huskies in 1967, 1968, and 1970.
 Following his Washington career, Lee played in the East–West Shrine Game.